Pronunciation: way-way-cuh-NOW-tlus

 If you thought Huehuecanauhtlus was named after an Aztec God you would be wrong, though we can understand why you would jump to such a conclusion.
 Several Aztec deities were pre-fixed with "Huehue" (literally "old old" or commonly "ancient"): Huehuecoyotl was "Ancient Coyote", the old old trickster God of irrational fun, and Huehueteotle was just the old old God.
 Huehuecanauhtlus is an old old hadrosauroid, the southern-most diagnostic basal hadrosauroid from the Americas, no less, but it's teetering on the brink of Hadrosauridae proper.

-Huehuecanauhtlus is derived from the Náhuatl "Huehue" (literally old old, very old, or plain ancient) and "canauhtli" (duck), in reference to its position as one of the oldest hadrosaurs or "duck-billed" dinosaurs.
-The species epithet, tiquichensis, honors the town of Tiquicheo, for the generosity and hospitality of its people during the fieldwork season.
+Huehuecanauhtlus is derived from the Nahuatl Aztecan "Huehue" (literally old old, very old, or plain ancient) and "canauhtli" (duck), in reference to its position as one of the oldest hadrosaurs or "duck-billed" dinosaurs.
+The species epithet, tiquichensis, honours the town of Tiquicheo, for the generosity and hospitality of its people during the fieldwork season. "-ensis" is a Latin suffix that means "from".

 Discovery